seriousorangeduck/majorproject/README.md

 | N, N, N  | 15¢   |  Dispense |
 | D, D     | 20¢   |  Dispense (extra 5¢ retained) |

-## Design highlights
+## Highlights of design

-- **3 states (0¢ / 5¢ / 10¢), provably minimal** — any coin that brings credit to
-  15¢ or more ends the transaction immediately, so the only credit values ever stored are {0, 5, 10}.
-All three states are pairwise distinguishable.
+- **3 states (0¢ / 5¢ / 10¢), provably minimal** – Any coin that increases credit to 15¢ or more instantly terminates the transaction, so {0, 5, 10} are the only credit values ever recorded.
+Each of the three states can be distinguished in pairs.
-- The **retained 5¢ after D+D needs no extra state** — it never influences future behavior, so every new transaction provably starts at 0¢.
+Every new transaction provably begins at 0¢ because the **retained 5¢ after D+D needs no extra state** never affects future behavior.
-- **Mealy output** `OPEN` — asserts in the same clock cycle as the qualifying coin (the conditional output box on the ASM chart).
+The qualifying coin (the conditional output box on the ASM chart) is asserted in the same clock cycle as the **Mealy output** `OPEN`.The unused encoding is `2'b11`; asynchronous active-high reset
-- Asynchronous active-high reset; the unused encoding `2'b11` **self-corrects to S0** in one cycle.
+In a single cycle, **self-corrects to S0**.

 ## Files